 - The personnel and visits on Table 5 are routinely compared to the costs on Table 8A.
-See the crosswalk of comparable fields in Appendix B. - Report only non-monetary donations and in-kind services on Table 8A.
-Report cash donations on Table 9E.
+See the crosswalk of comparable fields in the UDS Manual, Appendix B. - Report the value of donated goods and services received on Table 8A.
+Report cash donations received on Table 9E.